Get The Help You Need (504) 586-5200

 The Unintended Consequences of Hospitals’ Approach to the Opioid Crisis

-By Zach Christiansen of The Bowling Christiansen Law Firm, A Professional Law Corporation on Monday, June 25, 2018.
+By Zach Christiansen of The Bowling Law Firm, A Professional Law Corporation on Monday, June 25, 2018.
 NEW ORLEANS, Louisiana.
 In recent weeks and months we’ve heard much about the opioid crisis and opioid overdoses.
 According to , research suggests that hospital interventions for patients who are hospitalized for overdoses may be lacking.
 33,000 people died from opioid overdoses in 2015.
 Some of these patients may have visited the hospital before their deadly overdose.
 According to NPR, hospitals may not be taking sufficient steps or interventions when overdose patients end up in the emergency room.
-Despite the fact that patients who have overdosed may have difficulty filling opioid prescriptions in the future, the study revealed that few of these…
+Despite the fact that patients who have overdosed may have difficulty filling opioid prescriptions in the future, the study revealed that few of these patients…

 Read More